BlackHexFury896/Gam3salot/README.md

 ### ← style.css

-This is not really used because due to technical issues, I decided to put all CSS Style Rulings within each individual file.
-Just copy
+Put CSS style rulings in this file to make the website look prettier.

 ### ← script.js

 It's a ghost town in this file.
-All that is in it are logs for debugging and time/date
+All that is in it are logs for debugging.

 ### ← assets